WordPress Optimization Guide

 b) Under the Minify subsection in General Settings, ensure Minify is enabled.

 Next, look at the option called Minify mode.
 Select the Auto option.

 Note: If you make any changes to your WordPress plugins, the W3 Total Cache plugin may ask you to Empty the Cache.
 This is done to make sure the plugin doesn't serve a cached version of any changed files.

-b) On the sidebar, click on the Minify sub-section.
+c) On the sidebar, click on the Minify sub-section

 Under HTML & XML, check Enable in the HTML minify settings.
-You can also check the other options, but make sure to test your site to see if it breaks.
+You can also enable the other options (Inline CSS/JS minification and Line break removal), but make sure to test your site to see if it breaks.

-c) On the sidebar, click on the Browser Cache sub-section.
+d) On the sidebar, click on the Browser Cache sub-section

 - Set expires header

 - Set cache control header